idorocodes/qight_chat/README.md

 # Qight Chat

-A command-line chat application built in Rust, utilizing the Qight library for secure, decentralized messaging over relays.
+A command-line chat application built in Rust, utilizing the  <a href="https://www.github.com/idorocodes/pharaohdb"> Qight </a>. library for secure, decentralized messaging over relays.
 It supports encrypted message sending and receiving with public/private key pairs.

 ## Features